AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 yet another source of syntactic ambiguity.

-The tokenizer isn’t spared problems with the angle-bracket notation either.
+The tokenizer isn't spared problems with the angle-bracket notation either.
 For example, in
 ```
 List<List<int>> a;